n-johnson/scrolly/README.md

 Scrolly.js
 ==========

-A jQuery plugin for making scrollable containers with headers that snap into place.
+A jQuery plugin for making scrollable containers with headers that snap into place - and is entirely free of dependencies, besides jQuery of course.

 ###############
 ### Picture ###